 Written by John Reed

 Developing custom post types for WordPress extends a seemingly simple blogging platform into a fully-fledged content management system.
-Adding the Advanced Custom Fields (ACF) plugin to the mix allows for the easy creation of metadata for these post types, but as the number of fields grow, usability becomes a real concern.
+Adding the Advanced Custom Fields (ACF) plugin to the mix allows for the easy creation of metadata for these post types, but as the number of fields grows, usability becomes a genuine concern.

 We recently developed an intake form for a client that mapped to a custom post type with hundreds of fields, so we needed to give end users a way to save their progress (making the questionnaire easier to digest) and allow admins to manage how these fields were presented.
 This is how we did it using the powerful